Expandir para 3.000+ palavras para ranquear forte

 🌿 Our Arrival: The First Impression

-Wooden plaque at the entrance to Vinícola Inconfidência in Serra Fluminense
+Wooden sign at the entrance of Inconfidência Winery in Serra Fluminense

-Right at the entrance, that rustic wooden sign sets the mood.
+Right at the entrance, that rustic wooden sign already sets the mood.
 The landscape is beautiful.
-Mountains in the background, silence, country air.
+Mountains in the background, quiet, countryside air.

-It doesn’t seem like you’re only a few hours from the capital.
+It doesn’t feel like you’re just a few hours from the capital.

-It’s the perfect outing for couples, friends or even to surprise someone on a different weekend.
+It’s that kind of outing perfect for couples, friends or even to surprise someone on a different weekend.

-If you want to put together a complete weekend, I recommend combining it with accommodation in Itaipava.
-In fact, check out our tips on where to stay:
+If you want to plan a full weekend, I recommend pairing with accommodation in Itaipava.
+Also, see our tips on where to stay:

-🍇 The History of Vinícola Inconfidência: From Dream to RJ’s First Integrated Winery
+🍇 The History of Inconfidência Winery: From Dream to RJ’s First Integrated Winery

-Couple visiting the vineyard of Vinícola Inconfidência in Petrópolis
+Couple visiting the Inconfidência Winery vineyard in Petrópolis

 Experience in the vineyard

-Before talking about the tasting, it’s worth understanding why Vinícola Inconfidência is so special.
+Before talking about the tasting, it’s worth understanding why Inconfidência Winery is so special.

 It didn’t come out of nowhere.

-Over more than 30 years, the Aranha family has accumulated experience in soil management and agricultural production.
+Over more than 30 years, the Aranha family had been accumulating experience in soil management and agricultural production.
 Coffee, pumpkins, cheese, milk, beans… the land has always been part of their history.

 But the question that changed everything was simple:

-If grapevines produce grapes in such diverse regions of the world, why couldn’t they produce quality wines here in the Serra Fluminense?
+If vines produce grapes in regions as diverse as the world, why couldn’t they produce quality wines here in Serra Fluminense?

 🔬 Research and Planning: Nothing Was By Chance

-Before planting the first sapling, the family visited wineries, studied technologies and looked for technical references.
+Before planting the first sapling, the family toured wineries, studied technologies and sought technical references.

-It was then that they came across the work of agronomist Murillo Albuquerque Regina, a specialist in viticulture and researcher of the reverse cycle technique, developed in the Mantiqueira region of Minas Gerais (Caldas – MG).
+It was then that they found the work of agronomist Murillo Albuquerque Regina, expert in viticulture and researcher of the inverted cycle, developed in the Mantiqueira region of Minas Gerais (Caldas – MG).

 • First pruning in August